sbaltes/api-retriever/README.md

 In the following, we use examples from different APIs to demonstrate the configuration parameters.
 Let's start with a simple query that retrieves the licenses for a list of GitHub repositories.

-## Example 1: Retrieve license of GitHub repositories
+## Example 1: Retrieving licenses of GitHub repositories

 First of all, the value of property `input_parameters` must be an array containing the column names of the input CSV file.
 In our example, the CSV file just contains one column with the names of the GitHub repositories we want to retrieve the license of.